iiasa/message-ix-models/doc/install.rst

 ``docs``
    Minimum requirements for building the docs.
 ``report``
-   For running the :doc:`reporting` functionality.
+   For running the :doc:`api/report/index` functionality.
 ``tests``
    Minimal requirements for the test suite.